singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 git remote -v
 ```

-We need to add the new files from our local directory to our repository with the following line in Terminal/Command Prompt:
+We need to add the new files from our local directory to our repository with the following line in Terminal:

 ```
 git add .